Ashish-AR21SM/Whispr/README.md

 ### The Problem

 In conventional systems, when a citizen submits a report, their identity is stored in a centralized database controlled by authorities.
-This creates a direct link between the informer and their report, exposing them to potential retaliation from criminal elements.
+This creates a direct link between the informer and their report, exposing them to potential retaliation from criminal elements..

 ### The Solution